Turborepo

-To override the configuration for any task defined in the root turbo.json, add a turbo.json file in any workspace of your monorepo with a top-level extends key:
+To override the configuration for any task defined in the root turbo.json, add a turbo.json file in any package of your monorepo with a top-level extends key:

 {